Sharapova wows US Open crowd in first major match since doping ban

 Referencing her eye-catching dress, which sparkled throughout the match, Sharapova said that the glamor belied the grit.

-"The behind these Swarovski crystals and little black dresses, this girl has a lot of grit and she's not going anywhere."
+"Behind these Swarovski crystals and little black dresses, this girl has a lot of grit and she's not going anywhere."

 Return to form